Teeuwynn lives in the Pacific Northwest with her husband, three children, one dog, one cat, and two rats. She is a long-time pet lover.

 In this article, we'll look at 15 names from astrology and astronomy that could be just right for your cat.

 The albedo of an object indicates how much light the object reflects.
 So, a perfectly reflective surface such as a mirror would have an albedo of 100.
-For contrast, the moon has an albedo of 7 and the Earth has an albedo of 36.
+For comparison's sake, the moon has an albedo of 7, and the Earth has an albedo of 36.

 An eclipse is when the shadow of a planet or moon falls upon another celestial body.
 A solar eclipse happens when the moon’s shadow falls on the sun, while a lunar eclipse happens when the earth’s shadow falls upon the moon.

 - Eclipse could obviously be a name for a black cat, but you could get more creative and name a cat with brindle hairs on the outside of her coat Eclipse; those hairs could represent the corona of light that happens at the peak of the eclipse.

 - Also, a cat named after a solar eclipse might be mostly pale, but with some dark points on her ears, tail or feet.

 - Finally, you could think about your cat’s personality.
 Does your cat like to go and hide for no reason?
 Eclipse might be a name for you.

 Leo is a constellation of the Zodiac.
 The name means "lion" in Latin.
 The lion in the constellation represents the Nemean Lion that Hercules killed as one of his seven labors.